Forgetfulness or diminished mental capacity: One can be troublesome; the other, financially dangerous.

 - Ask your loved one if he/she would be willing to meet with you and their financial professional.
 A trusted financial professional may be able to work with the senior client to help protect their assets.

 - Determine if the senior would be willing to talk with an attorney who specializes in elder legal services.
 An attorney can review a variety of legal tools to protect the elderly individual, such as a trust, power of attorney, medical directive or a guardianship or conservatorship.
-The attorney can work with the elderly person and their family to determine the best approach.
+The attorney can work with the individual and their family to determine the best approach.

 Diminished mental capacity affects millions of Americans.
 As a close family member or friend, you may be in the best position to spot signs of diminished capacity and protect the ones you love.